m2w/m2w.github.com/_posts/2013-03-22-blog-relaunch.md

 title: Blog relaunch
 tags: [jekyll, blog]
 ---

-I just moved my blog to github.
-There are two main reasons for the move: First, it moves another "critical" component off my server and into the cloud.
-This allows me to experiment more on my server with less fear of consequences.
-Second, I have been wanting to give [jekyll](https://github.com/mojombo/jekyll) a try for a while now, and while this isn't a reason to move to github per se, my current deployment mechanic is lacking, and github nicely streamlines it for me.
-A further addition that is currently in planning stage is to add a github-based commenting system to the blog.
+I just moved my blog over to GitHub.
+The main reasons for moving are:

+* Moving another 'critical' components off the VPS and into the cloud.
+With this, the server can safely be used for experimenting, without fear of killing my blog or email server.
+It should be noted, that this is only necessary since I have been too lazy to write provisioning scripts, which means that resetting the server is currently rather tedious.
+* It allows me to try out [jekyll](https://GitHub.com/mojombo/jekyll), all the while enjoying the streamlined deployment offered by GitHub pages.
+It also gives me a good starting point to add a GitHub-based commenting system, which is currently in the planning stage.

-There are currently a number of people using github issues for commenting.
-However, I find that approach unclean, as the comments are detached from the actual content you are commenting on.
-Instead, my idea is to instead base commenting on commit comments.
-The plan is to create an AJAX based system that follows the following mechanic:
+With regards to the GitHub-based comments, there are currently a number of people using a GitHub issues based approach.
+I personally dislike it, as comments are removed from the actual content you are commenting on.
+My plan is to base commenting on GitHub commit-comments.
+The system would roughly work as follows:

-1. Grab all commit comments
-2. Grab the permalink of the post - convert it to the file name
+1. Grab the permalink of a post and extrapolate the path to its source file
-3. Extract all comments that deal with said file
+2. Retrieve all commits for said file through the GitHub API
+3. Iterate over the commits and retrieve any comments from the API
-4. Display the count on the index (fade-in for actual comments), display the comment contents on the permalink page
+4. Display a comment-count on the index (click to fade-in the actual comments); display all comments contents on the permalink page

-    If this is too slow, drop index support - generate the comment count statically each time a new post gets added

-Relaunching the blog also gave me the opportunity to redesign it.
-I switched to a very simplistic design, that I believe offers good readability and makes good use of screen real-estate.
+Along with the switch to jekyll, I also opted to redesign the blog.
+It now has a very simplistic design, which I believe offers good readability and makes good use of screen real-estate.